m3g/ComplexMixtures.jl/docs/src/quickguide.md

 ```julia
 trajectory = Trajectory("trajectory.dcd", solute, solvent)
 ```
-In the case, the trajectory is of NAMD "dcd" format.
+In the case, the trajectory is of NAMD "`DCD`" format.
 All formats supported by [Chemfiles](http://chemfiles.org/Chemfiles.jl/latest/) are automatically recognized.